We do mortgage pre-approvals. Want one?

 Job prospects and opportunities

-Unless you’ve already secured employment, you should study up on your new city’s job market early on.
-How in-demand is your career or specialty in the area?
-What about that of your spouse or partner?
+Unless you’ve already secured employment, you should study the job market in your new city.
+How in-demand is your career or specialty?
+What about the job market for your spouse or partner?

-Visit job sites like Monster.com and Indeed.com to see opportunities in the area and what companies are based there.
-If you’re on LinkedIn, connect with a few business leaders in your new town.
-They can connect you with potential job opportunities as they arise.
+Visit job sites like Monster.com and Indeed.com to explore opportunities in the area.
+If you’re on LinkedIn, consider connecting with local business leaders to learn about future job opportunities.

 Cost of living

-Knowing the cost of living in your new community will help plan your budget.
-Move.org has a great list of average prices for many U.S. cities, and Best Places has a calculator you can use to compare your new town against the old one.
+Understanding the cost of living in your new community will help you plan your budget.
+Move.org has a helpful list of average prices in many U.S. cities, and Best Places offers a calculator to compare your new town against your current one.

 Attractions and culture